Blog

 • Ford Foundation has a very simple website.
 But it’s organised and follows user-friendly design principles.
 The homepage features multiple banner images with links, which can be scrolled by clicking on the left or right arrows.

-• The rest of the homepage contains a nicely presented section on news and blog posts which can be filtered by type.
+• The rest of the homepage contains a nicely presented section on news and blog posts, which can be filtered by type.
 The navigation bar is properly organised.

 • All of the pages have a clean look, with lots of whitespace and elegant design elements.
 The site’s simple design choices make it more appealing.